Document

 Complexity

-One of the biggest drawbacks of using Redux is that it can be quite complex to set up and use.
+One of the biggest disadvantages of Redux is that it can be quite complex to set up and use.
 You need to write a lot of code to get started with Redux and it can be difficult to understand how everything fits together.

 Boilerplate Code